arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

 - `optimize-cluster-single-document-operations`:
-  it may appear if you directly reference a document by its `_key`; in this case no AQL will be executed on the DB-Servers, instead the coordinator will directly work with the documents on the DB-Servers.
+  it may appear if you directly reference a document by its `_key`; in this case no AQL will be executed on the DB-Servers, instead the Coordinator will directly work with the documents on the DB-Servers.

 - `parallelize-gather`: